 Lenders’ Mortgage Insurance (LMI) is a type of insurance that’s applied to your home loan if your deposit is less than 20% of the property value.

 When looking for a property you love, talk to real estate agents, go to home opens and get free property reports from our Home Lending Specialists.
 They'll show you the median price for units and houses in the area – including a ballpark price range for the property you want.

 “Building relationships with agents could mean you get info before it hits the real estate websites, like those properties that don’t even go to market.”

 Michael Keil, Director and Auctioneer at the Agency – see full article

-Your pre-approved finance, coupled with your knowledge of the area and property, come in handy when working out how much to offer on a property.
+Your approval in principle or conditional approval, coupled with your knowledge of the area and property, come in handy when working out how much to offer on a property.

 When you make an offer through a private sale, you usually sign a contract ‘subject to finance’, property inspections and timings – including a settlement date.
 Meet with the sales agent to help you prepare a formal written offer.